Retflow/SwapWallpaperWT/README.md

   cwp -h
   &nbsp;&nbsp;will show the help page

-  just write the name without extension
+  just write the name without the extension
   e.g. if you have wallpaper.png
   write: cwp swap wallpaper